“Sarah Ricca and Clare Hayes are exceptional lawyers, strategic and empathetic with clients.”

 Clare’s background is in the charity sector and she sees the law as one piece of the jigsaw for pursuing access to justice.
 She is keen to collaborate with others to support those subjected to abuses of power to make their voices heard and pursue practical change.

 Clare trained at Bhatt Murphy Solicitors.
 Prior to her training, she worked in an advocacy role at Detention Action and has a strong commitment to strategic litigation.
 She holds an LLM from the School of Oriental and African Studies in Human Rights, Conflict and Justice.

 Clare is developing an expertise in claims arising from failures to protect and investigate, for example in connection with human trafficking and violence against women.
-Her work includes representing families who have been bereaved as a result of homicide and she supports her clients with the full spectrum of investigations, including inquests and claims in the civil courts.
+Her work includes representing families who have been bereaved as a result of homicide and she support her clients with the full spectrum of investigations, including inquests and claims in the civil courts.

 In every case, Clare is led by the objectives and needs of her clients.